 On the other hand, brand ambassadors oftentimes post and promote unpaid content related to your brand because they are enthusiastic about it or they have had a positive experience with your products and services.
 A brand ambassador doesn’t reach out for a relationship with a brand; however, they may still receive benefits for their promotion such as discount codes or financial compensation.

-These two groups have overlap and it’s possible for an influencer to become a brand ambassador and vice versa.
+These two groups overlap and it’s possible for an influencer to become a brand ambassador and vice versa.
 The publicity their content can bring is a great benefit since their audience trusts their recommendations.
 This is why it’s important to take care when forming a relationship with a brand ambassador.

 So, what are the 3 things you should avoid when contacting brand ambassadors?